Optimal Control For Anti-Abeta Treatment in Alzheimer's Disease using a Reaction-Diffusion Model: Data accessibility

-Data used in preparation of this article were obtained from the Alzheimer’s Disease Neuroimaging Initiative (ADNI) database (adni.loni.usc.edu).
+Data used in preparation of this article were obtained from the Alzheimer’s Disease Neuroimaging Initiative (ADNI) database (\url{https://adni.loni.usc.edu}).
 As such, the investigators within the ADNI contributed to the design and implementation of ADNI and/or provided data but did not participate in analysis or writing of this report.
-A complete listing of ADNI investigators can be found at: \url{http://adni.loni.usc.edu/wp-content/uploads/how_to_apply/ADNI_Acknowledgement_List.pdf}
+A complete listing of ADNI investigators can be found at: \url{http://adni.loni.usc.edu/wp-content/uploads/how_to_apply/ADNI_Acknowledgement_List.pdf}.
+The custom MATLAB code developed for the finite element simulations and optimal control analysis in this study is publicly available in the GitHub repository: \texttt{2lineok/Optimal-Control} (\url{https://github.com/2lineok/Optimal-Control}).